 Guiding an enterprise through accelerating change requires agile, digitally-astute leadership.

-The Leading Change and Innovation Graduate Certificate from Rensselaer was created in consultation with major organizations wo want to best position their teams now for monumental changes in the future.
-This certificate satisfies the need with learnable skills including communication, leadership capacities, planning change, implementing change, and measuring and evaluating progress.
+The Leading Change and Innovation Graduate Certificate from Rensselaer was created in consultation with major organizations who want to best position their teams now for monumental changes to come.
+This certificate satisfies the need with development and practice in communication, leadership capacities, planning change, implementing change, and measuring and evaluating progress.

 - You can begin the certificate in January, May, or August